yewstack/yew/docs/html.md

 }
 ```

-### Tags
+### Elements

-Tags are required to roughly follow the HTML standard syntax with some variations.
-For example, tags must either self-close...
+Elements are required to roughly follow the standard HTML or SVG syntax with some variations.
+For example, element tags must either self-close...

 ```rust
 html! {